ooni/ooni.org/content/post/cuba-internet-censorship-2017.md

 noticed that they appeared to be using the internet primarily for communications.
-When talking to locals, they mentioned that - in their view, at least - most Cubans use the internet to connect with their family and friends (many of whom are abroad), and that [Facebook Messenger is extremely popular](https://www.economist.com/news/americas/21716099-ingenious-answer-digital-deprivation-cuba-app-stores-pay-rent).
+When talking to locals, they mentioned that - in their view, at least - most Cubans use the internet to connect with their family and friends (many of whom are abroad).
+[Facebook Messenger is extremely popular](https://www.economist.com/news/americas/21716099-ingenious-answer-digital-deprivation-cuba-app-stores-pay-rent) in Cuba, and so is the [IMO app](http://www.havanatimes.org/?p=112977).
 Given the high cost of accessing the internet, it’s probably no wonder why Cubans optimize for using the internet primarily for communications purposes.